-The Center for Environmental Justice and Sustainability is a campus-wide, interdisciplinary center, and our mission is to inspire and prepare a generation of leaders to meet the unprecedented ethical challenge facing humankind in the early 21st century: forging a sustainable relationship between humankind and planet Earth, and doing so in ways that foster justice within and between societies.
-We support faculty research through a competitive fellowship program and sponsor interdisciplinary symposia/workshops and host a major conference every other year.
-We also coordinate and advocate for campus sustainability initiatives in collaboration with faculty, staff, and students.
-Located just off-campus in the Bullitt Center, the “world’s greenest commercial building,” we welcome visitors!
+The Center for Environmental Justice and Sustainability (CEJS) is a campus-wide, interdisciplinary Center that seeks to inspire and prepare a generation of leaders to meet the unprecedented ethical challenge facing us all in the early 21st century: forging a sustainable relationship between humankind and planet Earth and doing so in ways that foster justice within and between societies.
+CEJS inspires care for our communities through the research and practice of social, economic, and environmental sustainability and seeks to develop leaders for a more just and sustainable world by:

 The Center for Faculty Development (also known as “CETL”) promotes the professional formation of all SU faculty through a scholarly and interdisciplinary approach to (1) learning and teaching, (2) research practice, and (3) professional development, with an emphasis on developing faculty across the career span.
 We aim to do this by providing forums for faculty to explore and reflect on their academic lives through voluntary and research-based activities.
 These include faculty workshops and candid conversations, individual consultations, faculty writing groups, faculty learning communities, a community of practice for department and program chairs, classroom observations, and facilitated discussions with program teams.